-An important fraction of my extended mind is composed of information on Google, Facebook, my websites, etc. I expect the risk of losing such data is fairly low, but it might happen if someone hacked the accounts and deleted the data, or if I lost all ability to log in to the accounts, or if I accidentally deleted the accounts, or if the sites had major data-storage failures.
+An important fraction of my extended mind is composed of information on Google, my websites, etc. I expect the risk of losing such data is fairly low, but it might happen if someone hacked the accounts and deleted the data, or if I lost all ability to log in to the accounts, or if I accidentally deleted the accounts, or if the sites had major data-storage failures.
 Since it's cheap to back up the data, it seems reasonable to do so periodically.

 My websites are the most dense form of important data that I don't want to lose.
 One copy of them lives directly on the servers.
 Most pages also have one or more backups on Internet Archive.
-Many iterations of particular pages can be found in my email, since I send myself pages after editing them as a crude form of version control.
+I sometimes upload new iterations of particular pages to Dropbox, as a crude form of version control.
 However, it's helpful to have additional backups besides these.